 Bob McNutt, who started a piano tuning business in Clarion, happened upon the town of Randall by chance and fell in love with it.
 He bought and restored a beautiful old Victorian home in town and filled it with grand pianos.
-He began hosting small concerts and musical gatherings in his home and out around the community; he had a few of the pianos on rollers and would roll them down the streets of Randall to different performance locations.
+Bob began hosting small concerts and musical gatherings at his home and out around the community; he had a few pianos on rollers and would roll them down the streets of Randall to different performance locations.

 The festival continued year by year with a small but committed group of music lovers; it became a local tradition.

 Each year the festival features special guests who come to the community to perform and lead seminars on ragtime.
 There are returning artists each year who have an ongoing history with the event.

 This event is tied to a strong local musical heritage in Randall that arises from the genuine love of traditional American music.
 Ragtime in Randall is a chance to see a small Iowa community flourishing through art and culture.
 It is free and open to the public.

 Brian Keenan is a composer and performer of Ragtime and related music of the past and present.

 Born in St. Paul, he began taking piano lessons at age ten and started playing and composing classic ragtime shortly thereafter.
 Brian was introduced to the world of New Ragtime when he met Frank French, David Thomas Roberts, and Jack Rummel in 1991.
 In 1994 he graduated with honors from the University of Colorado-Boulder, where he studied composition, piano, and harpsichord, and was a member of the school’s Early Music and Electronic Music ensembles.